QBI-Software/Python-tutorial/lessons/1-scripting.md

 ```

->**WARNING!!**  Allowing information to be passed into your script this way is VERY DANGEROUS.
+>**WARNING!!**  Allowing information to be passed into your script this way can be DANGEROUS.
 The `argv` array should never be read directly without checking the validity of the contents first.

 ### ArgParse: Safe use of external arguments
 To help you with checking that nothing malicious is passed into your script, use a library called `argparse`.